 Key Stage 4

-Year 9 is used to prepare the pupils for the GCSE curriculum which they are about to begin ensuring that their independent study skills and developed knowledge is secure to allow them to progress to GCSE studies as smoothly as possible.
+Pupils will begin the GCSE curriculum at the start of Year 9 therefore we ensure that their independent study skills and developed knowledge are a priority at this time to allow them to progress with their GCSE studies as smoothly as possible.

 Examination Information Link

 There are a wealth of high quality resources available on the internet for pupils studying mathematics.
-The Academy has subscriptions for My Maths, PiXL Maths App and Mathswatch and these are highly recommended.
+The Academy has subscriptions for My Maths, PiXL Maths App and Hegarty Maths and these are highly recommended.
 Pupils all have personal logins for these sites.

-- www.mymaths.co.uk (recommended for key stage 3 support, login required)
+- hegartymaths.com (recommended for all Key Stages, login required)

 - mathsapp.pixl.org.uk (recommended for key stage 4 support, login required)